sophgo/sophon-demo/docs/FAQ_EN.md

 If you are also using a standard product and encounter performance degradation issues, you can report the issue to the Sophon team or create an issue on GitHub.

+### 6.5 What does the performance test table do?
+The performance test table provided by sophon-demo generally includes four parts: decode\preprocess\inference\postprocess.
+This is how algorithm deployment is mostly divided in the industry.
+For Sophgo AI processors, these four parts can all be concurrent because they each rely on different devices.
+For example, decode relies on VPU, preprocess relies on VPP, inference relies on TPU, and postprocess relies on the central processor.
+These components can work concurrently without being affected individually.
+The performance test table provided by sophon-demo lists this information and can intuitively analyze the bottlenecks of the current algorithm and the theoretical maximum number of processing times per second it can achieve.

 ## 7 Other questions
+### 7.1 `Unkown CMake command "add_compile_definitions".` when compiling C++ programs.
+This is because your cmake do not have `add_compile_definitions` function, you can change it to `add_definitions` or upgrade your cmake to 3.12 or higher.